harsh-quantum/Predict-House-Price---Data-Science-Project/README.md

 Steps :
-1: Use the Benglore_House_Data.csv file for the DATA and clean the data using python on JUPYTER NOTEBOOK
+1: Use the House_Data.csv file for the DATA and clean the data using python on JUPYTER NOTEBOOK